alexnathanson/BrightsignAPI/README.md

 ### To add
 * Brightsign
-	* GET display output info from BS - dims, framerate
+	* GET display output info from BS - dims, framerate (expand to check dims of an entire playlist?)
 	* Create an inteface for syncing - and pass to server interface
 	* Fix the media file downloading systems... i.e. confirm file sizes, etc...
 	* is the queue post documentation missing a [